belljames/bug.n.simplified/README.md

   you need to do your work.
 * Dynamically resize and move your windows, applying a specified layout, without you having to care about moving them all by mouse
-* Increase the available screen estate by hiding and therewith freeing up the space occupied by the Microsoft Windows Taskbar and the title bar for every single window and replacing all with a single slim status bar (-- but bug.n is not a shell replacement)
+* ~Increase the available screen estate by hiding and therewith freeing up the space occupied by the Microsoft Windows Taskbar and the title bar for every single window and replacing all with a single slim status bar (-- but bug.n is not a shell replacement)~
-* Show window management information in the status bar: active window title, active layout, overview of the views used
+* Show window management information in the status bar: ~active window title~, active layout, overview of the views used
-* Show system information in the status bar: time and date, CPU and memory usage, disk and network load, battery and volume level
+* ~Show system information in the status bar: time and date, CPU and memory usage, disk and network load, battery and volume level~
 * Store your settings, i. e. which windows and layout were set on a specific view
 * Support multiple monitors